Why Is Everything Becoming Content in the Digital Environment?

 How Digital Content Transforms Art, Politics, and Economy

-When something appears before us today—a work, a news story, a conflict, or a political decision—it rarely does so as a direct experience.
+When something appears before us today —a work, a news story, a conflict, or a political decision— it rarely does so as a direct experience.
 It comes accompanied by interpretations, explanations, and reactions that condition its perception from the outset.

 Something more serious happens with wars.
 Long and complex processes appear as brief episodes: animated maps, clips or viral photos, summaries that promise to explain the situation in minutes, or even memes or tweets that simplify the conflict.
-The war continues for years, but its daily presence is fragmented into appearances that succeed and disappear quickly.
+The war continues for years, but its daily presence is fragmented into appearances that succeed and disappear rapidly.

 Politics goes through a similar process.
-Complex decisions or prolonged debates are condensed into viral fragments—a phrase, a reaction, a moment of tension—that trigger immediate comments and quick interpretations.
+Complex decisions or prolonged debates are condensed into viral fragments —a phrase, a reaction, a moment of tension— that trigger immediate comments and quick interpretations.
 For a time, they dominate public conversation, but are soon displaced by the next controversy.

 Natural or environmental disasters follow a similar pattern in their appearance.
-They erupt with striking images and a strong emotional charge, occupy the center of attention for a time, and then vanish as new stimuli emerge, even when their consequences persist for months or years, and can even be irreversible.
+They erupt with striking images and a strong emotional charge, occupy the center of attention for a time, and then fade as new stimuli emerge, even when their consequences persist for months or years, and can even be irreversible.

 What Happens When Everything Becomes Content?